mike-rambil/Advanced-Git/README.md

 - `git fetch <remote>`: Download objects and refs from another repository.
 - `git pull --rebase <remote> <branch>`: Fetch the branch and rebase onto the current branch.
 - `git push <remote> <branch>`: Push changes to a remote repository.
-- `git push --force-with-lease <remote> <branch>`: Force push with a safety check to ensure you’re not overwriting someone else’s work.
+- `git push --force-with-lease <remote> <branch>`: Force push with a safety check to ensure you're not overwriting someone else's work.
 - `git push --tags`: Push all tags to the remote repository.
 - `git request-pull <start> <url> <end>`: Generate a request to pull changes into a repository.